How to manage risks in tourism?

 - tourism safety and security-oriented research and documentation centres.

 You should also join a national or international tourism association.
-They can be very informative and helpful when dealing with crises.
-For example, members of the Adventure Travel Trade Association (ATTA) can register for a course in Adventure Travel Operator Safety and Risk Management.
-In Nepal, ATTA members also received great support from their fellow members.
-For instance, ATTA organised an AdventureWeek Rebound Nepal, including a volunteering FAM trip.
+They can be very informative and helpful when (preparing for) dealing with crises.
+For example, members of the Adventure Travel Trade Association (ATTA) can register for a course in Safety and Risk Management for Adventure Travel Tour Operators.
+ATTA members in Nepal also received great support from their fellow members.
+The ATTA organised an AdventureWeek Rebound Nepal including a volunteering FAM trip.

-In a crisis, your staff must step outside their day-to-day roles and carry out tasks that are far less familiar.
-In addition, they have to perform these tasks in an often highly stressful environment.
+In a crisis, your staff must relinquish their everyday roles and carry out tasks that are far less familiar.
+On top of that, they have to perform these tasks in an often highly stressful environment.
 This means they need to be well prepared and require firm leadership and direction.

-Organise training programs for your staff on how to handle crisis situations, including introduction programmes for new staff.
-For instance, this could be the aforementioned course in Adventure Travel Operator Safety and Risk Management from ATTA.
-Training is an on-going process, so you should keep monitoring and evaluating plans and procedures.
+Organise training programmes for your staff on how to handle crises, including introduction programmes for new staff such as the aforementioned ATTA course in Safety and Risk Management for Adventure Travel Tour Operators.
+Training is an ongoing process, so you should keep monitoring and evaluating plans and procedures.

 Make sure your plan is ready for action.
-When implementing it in your tourism business, you should test your plan.
-For instance with scenario testing, where you simulate a crisis situation with your staff.
+After you implement it in your tourism business, you should test your plan, for instance with scenario testing, where you simulate a crisis situation with your staff.
+These exercises may expose potential weaknesses in your plan and allow your staff to become familiar with their roles and responsibilities.

-Risks may change, so maintaining and updating your plan is important.
+Risks and circumstances may change, so maintaining and updating your plan is important.

-Refer to Tourism Risk Management by the Asia-Pacific Economic Cooperation for more information.
+See APEC’s Tourism Risk Management Guide for more information.

 Keep your information neutral and factual.
 Most importantly: be honest!
 If you are too positive, people might not believe you.